|

 as a cloud.
 The direction of the

 solution is therefore structured as the cloud solved with an injection.
-We drew a decision loop to better explain
+We drew a decision loop to better explain this.

 We can illustrate this more fully.
 On the OODA page we replaced our decision loop with

-a “decision multiplexer;” we recognize that the real world and real world
+a “decision multiplexer;” we recognize that the real world and real world decisions

-in our simple model.
+simple model.

-If all
+If all your

-This alone will pre-determine the nature of the problem that you see
+alone will pre-determine the nature of the problem that you see as well.
+It will pre-determine what you chose to

-you chose to notice.
-Equally well if
+notice.
+Equally well if all your

-pre-determine the nature of the problem that you chose to notice.
+the nature of the problem that you chose to notice.
 The human mind is massively parallel in its

 operation.
 It is only computer